-- Ly (Lx,) The length in each direction. - sites ((list of) Site) The two local lattice sites making the unit_cell of the Lattice.
+- Lx (int) The length in each direction. - Ly (int) The length in each direction. - sites ((list of) Site) The two local lattice sites making the unit_cell of the Lattice.
 If only a single Site is given, it is used for both sites. - kwargs Additional keyword arguments given to the Lattice. basis, pos and pairs are set accordingly.
 For the Honeycomb lattice 'fourth_nearest_neighbors', 'fifth_nearest_neighbors' are set in pairs.